Meteg: Appearance and placement

 Its form is a vertical bar placed either to the left, the right, or in the middle of the niqqud (diacritics for vowels or cantillation) under a consonant.
 It is identical in appearance to silluq and is unified with it in Unicode.

 Meteg differs from other Hebrew diacritics in that its placement is not totally fixed.
 While meteg is usually placed to the left of a vowel, some texts place it to the right, and some place it in the middle of hataf vowels.
-The Rabbinic Bible of 1524–25 always shifts meteg to the left, while the Aleppo and Leningrad codices are not consistent in meteg placement.
+The Rabbinic Bible of 1524–25 always shifts meteg to the left, while the Aleppo Codex and Leningrad Codex are not consistent in meteg placement.

 The different placements of meteg are subgrouped relatively to its order with surrounding vowel points occurring below letters before or after it and are summarized in the table below.
 Three types of metegs are generally considered, with the left meteg being the most common case for simple vowels (however there's some rare cases where this group must be subdivided according to the placement of cantillation accents), and the medial meteg occurring only (but most frequently) with (composite) hataf vowels.

 Note finally that under narrow letters (such as nun) with vowel points below, or under letters that are also surrounded by multiple vowel points or cantillation accents below them, the meteg may not fit well on any side of the vowel point below the base letter.
 In that case the meteg may adopt an ambiguous position, below the existing vowel point or above the cantillation accent that normally fits below the base letter.
 Such ambiguous positioning occurs in old books like the Codex Leningradensis (around year 1006) whose text on paper was extremely compacted with minimal spacing between letters.